shirleyahn/CAS_Code/README.md

 * num_occupied_balls: starting number of initial states for the CAS simulation.

+* first_walker: index of first walker in the list.

+* last_walker: index of last walker in the list.

 * m_steps_per_step: how many times the Metropolis algorithm should be executed per simulation step.

 * step_size: how large the step size should be for each walker.